Session Initiation Protocol Core (sipcore)

 Throughout its work, the group will strive to maintain the basic

 model and architecture defined by SIP.
 In particular:

 1. Services and features are provided end-to-end whenever possible.

-Error corrections and clarifications to RFC3265 to IESG (PS)
+Delivering request-URI and parameters to UAS via proxy to IESG (PS)

 WGLC on requirements for a mechanism to indicate proxy capabilities to both endpoints and other proxies in the path of a REGISTER transaction or a dialog-forming transaction.

 |Done||Error corrections and clarifications to RFC3265 to IESG (PS)|

 |Done||Location Conveyance with SIP to IESG (PS)|